-We are constructive about the outlook for international markets in 2021.
-The bounce in Value versus Growth and a number of other underperforming markets may still have a ways to run, but we believe a balanced and flexible core stance is still the best one in this market.
+We remain constructive about the outlook for international markets, and ESG, over the remainder of 2021.
+Value may continue to outperform Growth, but the sharpest part of the bounce may be behind us and we believe a balanced and flexible core position is still the best one in this market.

 We continued the work that began over the summer by fine-tuning risk exposures and shifting allocations as COVID-19 cases rose, election-related volatility increased, and leverage across corporations and governments rose.
 Our ability to find value helped boost quarterly results despite the concerns over government stimulus and unemployment.